raca159/mcp-demo/post.md

     uvicorn.run(app, host="0.0.0.0", port=8080)
 ```

-Here we wrap our client server that uses the library [langchain-mcp-adapters](https://github.com/langchain-ai/langchain-mcp-adapters) to transform the MCP tools into LangChain tools.
+Here we wrap our client-server that uses the library [langchain-mcp-adapters](https://github.com/langchain-ai/langchain-mcp-adapters) to transform the MCP tools into LangChain tools.
 We just inform the client how to connect to the servers and instantiate the rest as a normal Langchain agent.

 ### Streamlit UI

 The Streamlit application provides a simple, user-friendly interface for interacting with our research assistant.
 Since its code involves standard web UI elements and interactions, you can find the full implementation in the repository.
-In essence, it simply sends research queries to the client server and displays the results.
+In essence, it simply sends research queries to the client-server and displays the results.

 By modularizing the system with MCP servers and coordinating them through a FastAPI client using LangChain’s ReAct agent, we ensure that the research assistant remains flexible and scalable.
 This approach lets you easily integrate additional tools or data sources in the future.

-Finally, we can wrap everything up using Docker Compose.
-And have a interactive agent with an UI!
+Finally, we can wrap everything up using Docker Compose and have an interactive agent with a UI!

 Feel free to explore the complete code in my [repo](https://github.com/raca159/mcp-demo) and experiment with the setup using Docker Compose as described in the project README.
 Happy coding!